mucyofabrice10-art/oracle_pdb_ass_II_29085_fabrice/README.md

     * **Description:** I attempted to run `ALTER PLUGGABLE DATABASE` commands while logged in as a standard `SYSTEM` user, which was denied.
     * **Solution:** I switched to the command line and logged in using `sqlplus / as sysdba`.
 This granted me the Super User privileges required to open, close, and drop pluggable databases.

+## Challenges Faced & Solutions
+Issue: Encountered error ORA-65019 when attempting to open the PDB.

+Solution: Recognized that the PDB was already in READ WRITE mode.
+Verified the status using the show pdbs command rather than re-running the open command.

+## Integrity Statement
+I certify that this assignment is my own individual work.
+I have not copied commands, screenshots, or code from classmates or AI tools.
+All evidence provided reflects my own execution of the tasks.
 ## Screenshots
 Evidence of all tasks can be found in the `screenshots/` folder of this repository:
 * `task1_pdb_creation.png`: Shows the creation and open status of `fa_pdb_29085`.